dantrim/parquet-writer/docs/structs_with_structs.rst

       ]
     }

-The above is disallowed since the inner struct ``struct1`` contains a ``struct`` typed field ``struct2``.
+The above is not allowed since the inner struct ``struct1`` contains a ``struct`` typed field ``struct2``.